-- 4.4.B STRATEGY: Have students explain the function of the bottom number in a time signature. - 4.4.C STRATEGY: Have students compose two bar rhythms on the board in given time signatures. - 4.4.D STRATEGY: Have students label the beats in each bar and clap or play the above measures. - 4.5 THE STUDENT WILL IDENTIFY THE KEY SIGNATURES OF D, A, G, C, AND F Major.
-(IG 9) (Pr) - 4.5.A STRATEGY: Have students illustrate each new key signature on the board. - 4.5.B STRATEGY: Have students identify the number of sharps present in the G, D, A, and C Major key signatures and number of flats in the key of F Major. - 4.5.C STRATEGY: Have students copy the key signatures onto staff paper. - 4.5.D STRATEGY: Have students name the key signatures as referred to in the Mariachi genre. ("Fixed Do") - 4.6 THE STUDENT WILL PLAY THE COMMON MAJOR CHORDS (I, IV, V7) IN FIRST POSITION.
-(IG 11, 15) (Cr) (Pr) - 4.6.A STRATEGY: Ask students to sing harmony using the basic simple chord tones - 4.6.B STRATEGY: Ask students to draw and explain the correct construction of the triad. - 4.6.C STRATEGY: Have students identify the correct terminology for simple chord progressions in the Mariachi genre (Primera, Segunda, Tercera). - 4.6.D STRATEGY: Have students demonstrate and explain the correct fingering for each chord - 4.6.E STRATEGY: Have students explain the relative position of fingers when moving from chord to chord by using the simplest chords with the easiest changes. - 4.6.F STRATEGY: Have students perform simple chord progressions. - 4.6.G STRATEGY: Have students sing a variety of simple Mariachi songs while improvising simple chordal accompaniments individually as well as in groups. - 4.6.H STRATEGY: Have students evaluate each other's performances using a strict set of guidelines provided by the teacher.
+- 4.4.A STRATEGY: Explain the function of the top number in the time signature. - 4.4.B STRATEGY: Explain the function of the bottom number in a time signature. - 4.4.C STRATEGY: Have students compose two bar rhythms on the board in given time signatures. - 4.4.D STRATEGY: Have students label the beats in each bar and clap or play the above measures.

+4.5 THE STUDENT WILL IDENTIFY THE KEY SIGNATURES OF D, A, G, C, AND F Major.
+(CG 9) (Pr)

+4.5.A STRATEGY: Illustrate each new key signature on the board.

+- 4.5.B STRATEGY: Have students identify the number of sharps present in the G, D, A, and C Major key signatures and number of flats in the key of F Major. - 4.5.C STRATEGY: Have students copy the key signatures onto staff paper. - 4.5.D STRATEGY: Have students name the key signatures as referred to in the Mariachi genre. ("Fixed Do")

+4.6 THE STUDENT WILL PLAY THE COMMON MAJOR CHORDS (I, IV, V7) IN FIRST POSITION.
+(CG 11, 15) (Cr) (Pr)

+- 4.6.A STRATEGY: Explain the concept of harmony and ask students to sing harmony using the basic simple chord tones - 4.6.B STRATEGY: Draw and explain the correct construction of the triad. - 4.6.C STRATEGY: Students should use the correct terminology for simple chord progressions in the Mariachi genre (Primera, Segunda, Tercera). - 4.6.D STRATEGY: Demonstrate and explain the correct fingering for each chord. - 4.6.E STRATEGY: Explain the relative position of fingers when moving from chord to chord by using the simplest chords with the easiest changes. - 4.6.F STRATEGY: Have students practice simple chord progressions. - 4.6.G STRATEGY: Have students sing a variety of simple Mariachi songs while improvising simple chordal accompaniments individually as well as in groups. - 4.6.H STRATEGY: Have students evaluate each other's performances using a strict set of guidelines provided by the teacher. - 4.6.I STRATEGY: Have students identify and play simple chords written in tablature.

-- 4.6.I STRATEGY: Have students identify and play simple chords written in tablature. - 4.7 THE STUDENT WILL RECOGNIZE, IDENTIFY AND PLAY NOTES OF THE TREBLE AND BASS CLEFS IN FIRST POSITION.
-(IG 7, 11) (Pr) - 4.7.A STRATEGY: Have students memorize and identify the names of the lines and spaces of the treble and bass clefs. - 4.7.B STRATEGY: Using flash cards, have students practice identifying notes. - 4.7.C STRATEGY: Have students play the notes found in the first position using the correct fingering for each string. - 4.7.D STRATEGY: Ask students to sing back the notes that the teacher sings and plays on the individual strings. - 4.7.E STRATEGY: Have students practice simple written melodic phrases on each individual string using the correct fingering. - 4.7.F STRATEGY: Have students improvise simple melodic phrases utilizing various rhythmic patterns. - 4.7.G STRATEGY: Have students play short melodies for each other and ask them to evaluate each other's performances using a strict set of guidelines provided by the teacher. - 4.8 THE STUDENT WILL PLAY SCALES IN THE KEYS OF D, A G, C AND F IN FIRST POSITION USING CORRECT INTONATION.
-(IG 7, 9, 14) (Pr) - 4.8.A STRATEGY: Have students draw and explain the development and purpose of key signatures through the use of scales and the circle of fifths. - 4.8.B STRATEGY: Have students explain the composition of major scales showing the use of whole steps and half steps.
+4.7 THE STUDENT WILL RECOGNIZE, IDENTIFY AND PLAY NOTES OF THE TREBLE AND BASS CLEFS IN FIRST POSITION.
+(CG 7, 11) (Pr)

+- 4.7.A STRATEGY: Have students memorize and identify the names of the lines and spaces of the treble and bass clefs. - 4.7.B STRATEGY: Using flash cards, have students practice identifying notes. - 4.7.C STRATEGY: Have students play the notes found in the first position using the correct fingering for each string.

+- 4.7.D STRATEGY: Ask students to sing back the notes that the teacher sings and plays on the individual strings. - 4.7.E STRATEGY: Have students practice simple written melodic phrases on each individual string using the correct fingering. - 4.7.F STRATEGY: Have students improvise simple melodic phrases utilizing various rhythmic patterns. - 4.7.G STRATEGY: Have students play short melodies for each other and ask them to evaluate each other's performances using a strict set of guidelines provided by the teacher.

+4.8 THE STUDENT WILL PLAY SCALES IN THE KEYS OF D, A G, C AND F IN FIRST POSITION USING CORRECT INTONATION.
+(CG 7, 9, 14) (Pr)

+- 4.8.A STRATEGY: Draw and explain the development and purpose of key signatures through the use of scales and the circle of fifths. - 4.8.B STRATEGY: Explain the composition of major scales showing the use of whole steps and half steps.